 Happy International Women’s Day!
 We wanted to write an article to shout out to the women who are making a difference in our world and paving the way for younger women.
 The women who won’t take no for an answer, the women who constantly strive for better, the women who seem to do it all, the women who fight against sexism and glass ceilings.

-2019 seems to be the year where women are taking a stand, thanks to the #metoo movement.
-Taking a stand against sexual harassment has led to the fight for parity and equality like never before and I am excited to see where this movement will take women in the future.
+2021 seems to be the year where women are taking a stand.
+Taking a stand against sexual harassment in the workplace has led to the fight for parity and equality like never before and I am excited to see where this will take women in the future.

 There is no reason why women shouldn’t get the same pay or opportunities as men.
 We have studied and worked the ladder the same as our counterparts, so why do we get paid less?
 The latest percentage of women on ASX 200 boards is only 26.7% (28 February 2018), with 5 boards not having women board members at all.
 That’s a scary statistic.
 Women are graduating at higher rates than men, so why would companies only choose to hire and promote males and why are only a small proportion of women represented on boards?